Potato Soup Ayurveda Style

 Do you love potatoes, spuds, apples of the earth (pomme de terre)?

-True is, though, that potatoes can cause bloating and gas due to their astringent taste (which is unique amongst carbohydrates) and dry nature.
+It’s true, though, that potatoes can cause bloating and gas due to their astringent taste (which is unique amongst carbohydrates) and dry nature.
 This is particularly challenging for people with Vata dominance.

-Why eat Potatoes?
+Why Eat Potatoes?

-They are demulcent, which means they soothe inflammation, particularly in your digestive system.
+demulcent, which means they soothe inflammation, particularly in your digestive system.

-They are high in fibre, which helps with a regular poop.
+high in fibre, which helps with a regular poop.

 Heaviness also brings tiredness; the use of spices helps remedy this.
 Remember to balance with the opposite qualities.
 Potatoes might not be the right choice if you already feel heavy and tired.